utdata/icj-class/html/html-in-class.md

 ### The git cycle

-Save, commit and the push your code to your repo in Bitbucket.
+Save, commit and the push your code to your repo in Github.
 To review, the steps are:

 - Use `git status` to check the status of your files.
 You probably have two untracked files.
 - Use `git add .` to add all the untracked files files.
 (If you didn't want all of them, would would specify them: `git add {file/path} {file/path}`.)
 - Use `git commit -m "your message here"` to commit your changes.
-- Use `git push origin master` to push them to Bitbucket.
+- Use `git push origin master` to push them to Github.

 ### Turn in your work

-If your repo is private, be sure to add the user `christianmcdonald` to your repo.
+If your repo is private, be sure to add the user `critmcdonald` to your repo.
 Turn in a link to your repo in the assignment in canvas.